Recent posts

 Above is outside the front of the Rajar Building and is dated 13th November 1918 on the back.
 It is believed it was taken during a peace celebration at the end of WW1.

-The company wanted to start producing roll films, which would make film photography much more accessible to the general public.
+The company wanted to start producing roll films like 120, which would make film photography much more accessible to the general public.
 In 1912 an experimental plant was set up in Brentford to make roll film.
 They introduced their first daylight loading film in 1915 but it was not a success.
 I can’t find much information on this but loading film in the daylight doesn’t ever sound like a good idea!

 In the 1920s, to help with the research and development of roll films, the Selo company was set up by llford, Imperial, Gem and a consortium of seven other UK manufacturers, the consortium eventually took the umbrella name of Amalgamated Photographic Manufacturers (APM).
 Selo films were sold by these companies under their own brand names.
 Ilford continued to lead the way in advancing film technology, in 1928 they made their first attempt at manufacturing a subtractive type of negative-positive colour ‘tri-pack’ roll film, called Coloursnap film, however the process proved difficult and was wound up in 1930.